 Gives you an insight into other cultures

 When you play an instrument, you will most likely learn how to play different types of music.
 This enables you to play music from other cultures, and discover how music plays a big part in specific cultures.
 It’s useful to learn about unfamiliar cultures, and music can be a wonderful way of doing this.

 Therapeutic Benefits of Playing a Musical Instrument: Expert Opinion – Dave Thorpe, Nordoff Robbins

-Dave Thorpe, Music Therapist from Nordoff Robbins (who also happens to be an excellent musician – take a look!) was kind enough to give his time and share his thoughts:
+Dave Thorpe, Music Therapist from Nordoff Robbins (who also happens to be an excellent musician – was kind enough to give his time and share his thoughts:

 Dave: I have been a musician since I was born I think.
 I first picked up a guitar at the age of 14, and I have played and recorded ever since in bands, duos as a solo artist and just because it feels the most natural thing in the world for me to do.
 I still perform regularly, but my main work is as a music therapist for Nordoff Robbins, a well-known national and international music therapy charity.

 “Bruce Dickinson visits Nordoff Robbins”

 Music therapy is not about teaching someone how to play an instrument although central to the work is tapping in to the connection every human being has to the act of creating music.
 At Nordoff Robbins, however, as well as music therapy we also run tuition sessions for people who are interested in learning to play a particular instrument.
 One of the people who attend each week for guitar lessons with me has this to say about the benefits of learning the guitar for him: